Bachelor’s degree obtained;

 Assignments (3,000 words) (2 ects).

-The assignments have weekly deadlines, the last one being one week after the last class.
+The assignments have weekly deadlines, the last one being the day before the last class.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in the examination schedule.